sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-add-ansible-user-to-sudoers-on-remote-servers-using-bash-script.md

 fi
 ```

-10. Make sure that PasswordAuthentication has set boolean value to yes in /etc/ssh/sshd_config file
+11. Make sure that PasswordAuthentication has set boolean value to yes in /etc/ssh/sshd_config file on remote servers

-11. Make the script executable
+12. Make the script executable

 ```bash
 chmod +x ansible-sudo.sh
 ```

-12. Execute the script
+13. Execute the script

 ```bash
 ./ansible-sudo.sh
 ```

-13. Provide username: ansible
+14. Provide username: ansible

-14. See the result.
+15. See the result.
 User ansible should be added to group admins.